 the time required to access the relevant Service, after being ordered.

-First Service Request means a Service Request from a new Access Seeker in accordance with the provisions of Schedule 2.1 (Notification and Acceptance of Service Request) of the Reference Offer.

 Forecasting Procedures means the procedures set out in Schedule 5 (Forecasting) of the Reference Offer.

-Force Majeure Event means any cause affecting the performance by a party of any obligation hereunder arising from acts, events, omissions, happenings or non-happenings beyond its reasonable control including (but without limiting the generality thereof) governmental or States’ acts or regulations, fire, flood, inclement weather, terrorism or any disaster or an industrial dispute (other than relating to the that party’s own workforce) affecting the provision of the Services.
-Any act, event, omission, happening or non-happening only will be considered a Force Majeure Event if it is not attributable to the wilful act, neglect or failure to take reasonable precautions of that party, its officers, contractors, sub-contractors, agents, servants or employees.
+Force Majeure Event means any act, event, omission, cause or circumstance that:

+is not within the reasonable control of an affected party;

+the affected party is not reasonably able to prevent or overcome by the exercise of reasonable care, such as by having in place or implementing a business continuity or disaster recovery plan; and

+causes the affected party to fail to perform of otherwise materialy affects the performance of any of its obligations under this Agreement and in particular, with respect to the Access Provider, the provision of the Services

+but does not include:

+any event or circumstance that arises as a result of any lack of funds or any other inability to pay money;

+any industrial dispute relating to a party or any other failure in a party’s supply chain; or

+any event or circumstance that arises as a result of any wilful or negligent act or omission of the affected Party or its failure to take reasonable care or precaution.

+A Forece Majeure may involve, without limitation, governmental or states’ acts or regulations, embargoes, warfare, riots, earthquakes, hurricanes, lightning, fire, flood, or other inclement weather or natural disaster, act of terrorism,explosions, massive blackouts or an industrial dispute, or breakout of large scale serious contagious diseases or pandemics

-Indemnifying Party means the party giving an indemnity under the Supply Terms.
+Indemnifying Party means the party giving an indemnity under the Agreement as described in Schedule 9 (Supply Terms).

-Insolvent means where a party is (i) unable to pay its debts on the maturity dates or fails to pay such debts within 30 days of their maturity or from date of the creditors’ notice to pay; or (ii) the value of the debtor’s financial obligations exceeds the value of its assets.
+Insolvent means, in relation to a party, where a party is (i) unable to pay its debts on the maturity dates or fails to pay such debts within 30 days of their maturity or from date of the creditors’ notice to pay; or (ii) the value of the debtor’s financial obligations exceeds the value of its assets.

+Insolvency Proceedings means any voluntary or involuntary petition under any bankruptcy, insolvency or similar law affecting creditors generally, or any liquidation, transformation or rehabilitation proceeding, or in relation to a party, having receiver or similar person or entity appointed for any of its property.

 Intellectual Property Rights means all rights conferred under statute, common law and equity in and in respect of intellectual property rights, including trade marks, trade names, logos and get up, inventions, patents, designs, copyright, circuit layouts, Confidential Information, know-how and trade secrets, whether registered or not, and all rights and interests in them whether vested or contingent or licenses to use any of them.

-Intermediate Case means a project for which the implementation of a New Service requires some additions to or modifications of the Access Seeker’s existing network features and services and/or may involve some moderate systems development and work with external suppliers and/or has a minor impact and/or requires minor interaction or negotiation with another Licensed Operator.

 Interest Rate means unless stipulated otherwise in a relevant Schedule to the Reference Offer, LIBOR plus 3%.